Published on April 30th, 2014 | by Geckos Tales Team

 You may not get to hike the whole way to the ancient city of the Incas, but you’ll have had an experience few can lay claim to.

-When you’re venturing over 3500 metres, altitude sickness is always a potential risk.
+When you’re venturing over 3,500 metres/11,482 feet, altitude sickness is always a potential risk.
 The ability to acclimatise has little to do with the fitness or health of an individual, and more to do with taking appropriate time to acclimatise properly.
 Most people complete the trek without problems.
 Drink plenty of water as soon as you reach altitude, don’t think alcohol for the few days before your trek, walk slowly, wear sunglasses, avoid day-napping and wear appropriately warm clothing.

 Feeling short of breath and experiencing headaches once hitting isn’t rare, so just make sure you take it easy.
 Usually, it’s nothing a solid night’s sleep and plenty of water can’t fix.
 Seek medical advice before booking, and let your travelling party know if you’re taking any medication before the trek.